-To be an inclusive organisation it is important you have a written Equality and Diversity Policy which reduces or eliminates barriers to participation, and prevents discriminatory practice - Your organisation and individuals within it, do not undertake prohibited practices which could result in legal action.
+To be an inclusive organisation it is important you as a minimum have a written Equality and Diversity Policy which reduces or eliminates barriers to participation, and prevents discriminatory practice.

+Your organisation, and individuals within it, do not undertake prohibited practices which could result in legal action.

-This should be evidenced through everyday practice, for example, by challenging negative behaviour and stereotypes.
+This should be evidenced through everyday practice, for example, by challenging negative behaviour and Stereotypes and addressing the barriers which some young people may face in accessing your organisation's support.
 It is also excellent practice to deliver specific sessions that promote equality, for example, exploring culture through arts sessions or challenging racism through a football project.

 All policy and procedures must comply with the Equalities Act 2010.
 Click here for advice about the Equality Act 2010.
-Training should cover The Equalities Act of 2010.
+As a minimum, training should cover The Equalities Act of 2010.

-Any training certificates should be within date when used as evidence.
 Training should address core work specific to your group's needs.
 ACAS provide a range of free or low cost training online.